Storidge/cio-user-docs/kubernetes_storage/node_update.md

 ## 3. Uncordon node

-After the node has rebooted and rejoined the Storidge cluster, run `kubectl uncordon <NODENAME>` so the node is schedulable again.
+After the node has rejoined the Storidge cluster, run `kubectl uncordon <NODENAME>` so the node is schedulable again.

 ## Auto rebuild after update